|

 Modern Methods of Construction MMC.

-But, during 2022 these factories seem to have been closing faster than they were opening.
+But, during 2022 and again during 2024 these factories seem to have been closing faster than they were opening.

 More information and some maths behind Wind Turbines.